 On May 22, 2020, a total of \$68.8 million GEERF funds became available to New Jersey's public colleges and universities to help institutions continue providing high-quality educational services to students amid the ongoing COVID-19 pandemic.
 GEERF Funding from the U.S. Department of Education provided Governors flexibility through an emergency block grant to decide how best to meet the needs of students, schools, postsecondary institutions and other education-related organizations in their states.
-The New Jersey Office of the Secretary of Higher Education (OSHE) has made this funding available through emergency assistance grants to institutions based on an OSHE-developed allocation formula that considers - among other things - institutional expenses incurred as a result of the pandemic.
+The New Jersey Office of the Secretary of Higher Education (OSHE) has made this funding available through emergency assistance grants to institutional expenses incurred as a result of the pandemic.
 The University was awarded an allocated amount of \$6.6 million which may be used for expenses incurred beginning March 13, 2020.
 The University received and recognized the \$6.6 million award in fiscal 2021 and is included in the non-operating section of the Statement of Changes in Net Position for the year ending June 30, 2021.